SELAMAOKBA/96seq_Analysis/ReadMe.txt

 licence and citation:

-for licence and citation use fellow the publication copyright.
+for licence and citation use follow the publication copyright.